 Now in the part of the south where I grew up, we'd be more likely to serve these as a side dish or salad rather than a dessert.
 It mostly depends on whether there are any vegetables in the mix.

-I started out using that term but had so many people "correct" me or either outright state that the word "congealed" was disgusting (though I have yet to quite understand why), that I started using the apparently more popular “jello mold" or "jello salad.”
-Call it whatever you like.
+I started out using that term on the blog but I had so many people "correct" me or either just outright state that the word "congealed" was disgusting (though I have yet to understand why), that I've switched to using the apparently more popular terms "jello mold" or "jello salad."
+You call it whatever you like.

 Over the past few years, I've posted several gelatin-based recipes on the blog.
 There's the classic Sunshine Salad, the old standard Lime Congealed Salad, our family's favorite Polly's Pink Stuff, and the popular Strawberry Banana Jello Mold.
 I've even posted a Tomato Aspic which is, essentially, a congealed salad :-)

 This one uses black cherry jello chock full of blueberries and pineapple and is topped with a sweetened but tangy cream cheese and sour cream combination.
 Yum!

 You probably noticed that even though it's quite sweet and contains no veggies, I still called it "salad."
 I know...we Southerners and our idiosyncrasies :-)

 In a 2-quart heat-proof serving dish or casserole, add the jello and boiling water.
 Stir until the jello is completely dissolved.

 Add the cream cheese, sour cream, and sugar to a medium bowl and mix until thoroughly combined.
 Stir in the walnuts.

 When you're ready to serve, cut into individual squares.

 - Not Quite Classic Waldorf Salad